Navel-IT/navel-collector-manager/README.md

 License
 -------

-navel-scheduler is licensed under the Apache License, Version 2.0
+navel-collector-manager is licensed under the Apache License, Version 2.0